bullestock/grbl-LPC/README.md

 * Control inputs not yet ported (e.g. Cycle Start and Safety Door switches)

 New G-code commands
-* M42 is air assist on
-* M43 is air assist off
-* M44 is fan on
-* M45 is fan off
 * M46 is power off on
 * M47 is power off off
-* $M42 through $M47 - as above, but allowed even when locked out
+* $M46, $M47 - as above, but allowed even when locked out

 New configuration settings
 * $33 is PWM frequency in Hz